jameswestall/Azure-Foundry/readme.md

 s = Subscription ID for initial deployment
 o = Organization Name to be used throughout the deployment

-## Ongoing Usage (Future Capability)
+## Ongoing Usage
 Post execution of the initialization script, Organizations can begin to expand on their Azure deployment, using the Azure Foundry.
-Create a pull request against the Azure Foundry with a NEW subscription & project.
+Create a pull request against the Azure Foundry with a project within Azure DevOps, and declare an instance of the Foundry-Azure-Spoke using your project configuration.

 Hopefully will replicate something like this: https://github.com/Azure/Enterprise-Scale/blob/main/docs/reference/adventureworks/README.md